regcs/AliceLG/README.md

 1. Install the Holoplay Service App on your PC or Mac (if not already done).

-2. Download the [zip file](https://github.com/regcs/AliceLG-beta/releases/download/v1.0-beta.4/AliceLG-beta4.zip) of this addon.
+2. Download the [zip file](https://github.com/regcs/AliceLG-beta/releases/download/v1.0-beta.5/AliceLG-beta5.zip) of this addon. *NOTE: Issue #1*

 3. Install _Alice/LG_ in Blender:
    - Open Blender